 One of our favorite meals was at Bouchon in Santa Barbara, at this original “Santa Barbara Wine Country” restaurant, ingredients are sourced using an “as-fresh-and-as-local-as-possible” approach.
 The fish is from the Santa Barbara Channel and produce from the surrounding countryside, you can even walk with the chef as he picks ingredients from the Farmers Market on Saturdays and Tuesdays.
 We enjoy a wonderful meal, tasted some amazing local wine in a warm, inviting setting along with an engaging service.

 Lunch at StoneHouse at San Ysidro Ranch was picturesque to was prepared with a palate of herbs and vegetables harvested from the on-site chef’s garden.
 Located in a 19th-century citrus packing house, The Stonehouse features a relaxing lounge with full bar service and a separate dining room with a crackling fireplace and creekside views.
-The Stonehouse regional cuisine is Don’t miss a stroll through their gardens after lunch.
+Don’t miss a stroll through their gardens after lunch.
 This where Kennedy’s honeymooned back and the cottage is preserved how it was then.
 More about it soon!

 Tre Lune Ristorante located on Coast Village Rd in Montecito transported us to Italy.
 Simple Italian dishes with intense flavors is a favorite among locals here.
 There is a wall with tiny chairs of the people who frequent the place and are never refused a seat at the table.
 We spotted some famous names including Oprah on the wall.